ruoso/raycaster-game/README.md

 This will contain calculation functions without side-effects that will be used by the game.

+### toy3-visualize-rays

+Executable that loads a level, and prints out the collision of 360 rays coming out of the player in all directions, showing all the collision points.

 ### mechanics

 This will contain the evaluation function that takes a game state and